axelarnetwork/axelar-local-dev/README.md

 The following is exported by this module.

 - `createAndExport(CreateLocalOptions)`: Creates and sets up a number of networks, and listens for RPC for all of them on a single port.
+- `forkAndExport(CloneLocalOptions)`: Like the above but forks either mainnet or testnet.
+Takes longer and spams RPCs so only use if you need something else deployed.
 - `createNetwork(NetworkOptions)`: Creates a new `Network`.
 - `getNetwork(urlOrProvider, NetworkInfo=null)`: Return `Network` hosted elsewhere into this instance.
 - `setupNetwork(urlOrProvider, NetworkSetup)`: Deploy the gateway and USDC Token on a remote blockchain and return the corresponding `Network`.
 The only value that is required in `NetworkSetup` is `ownerKey` which is a wallet of a funded account.